jchan172/scratch-cms/MacSetup.md

 	git branch -u origin/master

 ### Deploying to Heroku
-First you must login to Heroku.
+Heroku is where you'll host your website (it's free and easy) so that everyone can see your website.
+If you're confused, find some information online about how Heroku works.
+There are plenty of other tutorials on the web that show you how to set it up so that you can push your project to it.
+Anyway, you can continue to try following these instructions first.
+First you must login to Heroku via the terminal.

 	heroku login

 If you don't have a Heroku app already, you'll need to create an app.
+This will create an app named something like "peacful-wind-2829" that you can see by logging into www.heroku.com using an internet browser.

 	heroku create

 If you have an existing Heroku app, just add the remote.

-	heroku git:remote -a scratch-cms
+	heroku git:remote -a name-of-the-app

 The previous line didn't work for me, but this did:

-	git remote add heroku git@heroku.com:scratch-cms.git
+	git remote add heroku git@heroku.com:name-of-the-app.git

 To push code up to Heroku, simply do this: